DSA Component

 Default Value: "MY"

-This is the name of the certificate store for the client certificate.
+The name of the certificate store for the client certificate.

 The StoreType property denotes the type of the certificate store specified by Store.
-If the store is password protected, specify the password in StorePassword.
+If the store is password-protected, specify the password in StorePassword.

 Store is used in conjunction with the Subject property to specify client certificates.
 If Store has a value, and Subject or Encoded is set, a search for a certificate is initiated.
 Please see the Subject property for details.